nettings/medianet/INSTALL.md

 to run this on a Pi even though it's part of the medianet repository).
 The script will work without installing anything, but it needs a few shell include files from the repository, so don't just download the script alone.

-> Important: the default branch ("master") is still on Debian/RaspiOS Buster
-> and will download a slightly out-of-date version.
-It works well.
->
-> If you want to use the most up-to-date  version based on bullseye, switch to
-> the "arm64" branch first:
+Now switch to the "bullseye" branch:
 ```
-git checkout arm64
+git checkout bullseye
 ```
 Make sure you have at least 14 GB free space in the output directory you are going to specify below.
 You need root to make the image, because it involves mounting